MHS-20/Cloud-Projects/microservices/my-tube/README.md

 The complete tech stack will be the following:

 ### Tech Stack ###
-- Nodejs
+- NodeJS
 - MongoDB
 - RabbitMQ

 - Docker
 - Kubernetes
-- Terraform (Azure)

 - GitHub Actions
+- Terraform (AWS/Azure)

 ### Microservices ###
 - Video streaming (with MongoDB)
 - Video storage (Azure file storage)

-MongoDB stores videos metadata, such as the video path.
+MongoDB stores videos metadata, such as the video path on azure storage.
-Video storage stores the actual videos files, and abstracts from the cloud provider.
+Video storage stores the actual videos file, and abstracts from the cloud provider.
 Video streaming retrive and sends the video to the client's browser.